 What if we design job-embedded opportunities for professional learning?
 What is we offer time is a variable, learning is a constant professional development that is product based?

-Starting in the summer of 2013, prototypes of online courses for faculty will be offered where the start date and pace are the learner’s choice.
+Prototypes of online courses for faculty will be offered where the start date and pace are the learner’s choice.
 Some courses are completely online, while others are a hybrid of online and face-to-face courses.

 Doodling the C’s is a “do and dialogue” course.
 Together, we will experiment and prototype graphical, non-linear, low-res notes to listen deeply, capture big ideas, make creative connections, and strengthen comprehension and retention of important moments, learnings, and lessons.
 The primary goals of Doodling the C’s are to dabble in creative note taking and becoming more edu-socially brave.
 Experience the motivating discomfort of new learning.
 Share your successes and your beautiful oops with others.

 Embolden Your Inner Mathematician is a 14-week course designed to take action on known national goals.
 Fifteen Trinity School teacher-learner-leaders will begin a semester-long professional learning journey to deepen our understanding of NCTM’s Effective Mathematics Teaching Practices.
 We commit to curation of best practices, connections between mathematical ideas, and communication to learn and share with a broad audience.

 MyLearningEdu 1.5 is a 2-PLU experiential learning course where educators keep an electronic portfolio of experiences and reflections to enhance learning, expand ability to personalize the learning process, and deepen understanding of their learning and growth.
 The primary goals of MyLearningEDU portfolio are to develop professional self-awareness and the habits of reflection and goal-setting.